Pennsylvania Security Deposit Laws

 Is there a limit to how much Pennsylvania landlords can ask for as a security deposit?

 Yes, there is a limit to how much security deposit a landlord can collect from their Pennsylvania renters.
-The limit differs based on the length of a tenancy.
+The maximum deposit differs based on the length of a tenancy and must be listed in the lease.

 Is there a law for storing a tenant’s security deposit?